iamAyushChamoli/hacktoberfest-24/CONTRIBUTING.md

 ## 5. Getting Help

-If you have any questions or need help, feel free to ask in the [Discussions tab](../../discussions) or contact our maintainers through the issues.
+If you have any questions or need help, feel free to ask in the [Discord Group](https://discord.gg/BngqfTwE) or contact our maintainers through the issues.

 ---

 ## 6. Additional Notes

-- Please ensure your contributions adhere to the [Coding Guidelines](./CODING_GUIDELINES.md).
+- Please ensure your contributions adhere to the [Coding Guidelines](./CODE_OF_CONDUCT.md).
 - Make sure to follow our PR format and ensure you are updating the correct files.

 We appreciate your contributions and look forward to building something amazing together!